chriswhong/amtrak-map/README.md

-# nyu-2019-class4
+# amtrak-map

-Example of using geojson to make an interactive land use map in mapboxGL
+Shows real-time amtrak locations on a mapboxGL map